Kloosk/Kloosk/README.md

 - 📫 How to reach me **lukasz.gras.97@gmail.com**

 - ⌨️ I write algorithms in c++ from time to time

+- ❤️ I like coding, playing chess and multiplayer games.

 - ♟️ Play chess with me.
 [Invite me](https://www.chess.com/register?friend=102985142)